alexbarten/devguides/how_to_setup_a_python_project.md

 ## Add source files to the local repository

-## Sync local Git repository to Github for the first time
+## Sync local Git repository to GitHub for the first time

-To move all local source files to a Github repo, you need to
+To move all local source files to a GitHub repo, you need to